-You MemberSelector instances provided by the can use com.hazelcast.cluster.memberselector.MemberSelectors class.
-For example, you can select a lite member running task using for а com.hazelcast.cluster.memberselector.MemberSelectors#LITE\MEMBER\SELECTOR.
+You can use MemberSelector instances provided by the com.hazelcast.cluster.memberselector.MemberSelectors class.
+For example, you can select a lite member for running a task using com.hazelcast.cluster.memberselector.MemberSelectors#LITE\MEMBER\SELECTOR.

 10.1.8.
 Configuring Executor Service